damian-ontivero/servertree/README.md

 * ~~Fix favicon.
 Done~~
 * ~~Add user logged to navbar and be able to edit my user.
 Done~~
 * Add module title.
-* Fix user role "observador" to be able to edit its own user.
+* User role "observador" must be able to edit its own user.
-* Fix user role "observador" to not be able to edit/delete access/service.
+* User role "observador" must not be able to edit/delete access/service.
-* Fix edit user keeping same email (Should be possible).
+* Edit user keeping same email (Should be possible).
-* Fix edit server using an existing name (Should not be possible).
+* Edit server using an existing name (Should not be possible).
 * ~~Create module for environment.
 Done~~
 * ~~Create module for operating system.
 Done~~
 * ~~Create module for connection type.
 Done~~